-Monkey Cupcakes!
-Homemade chocolate cupcakes with chocolate sugar “fur” and vanilla wafer ears!
+Monkey Cupcakes are such a cute dessert idea, you may not want to eat them!
+These delicious homemade chocolate cupcakes are made with chocolate sanding sugar and vanilla wafer ears!
 Perfect for a monkey themed birthday party!

 SUPPLIES YOU’LL NEED FOR DECORATING: